64kramsystem/openscripts/README.md

 - documents
   - `update_markdown_chapter_references`: generates/updates a Table Of Contents, and navigation links, in a collection of Markdown documents
   - `update_markdown_toc`: generates/updates a Table Of Contents, for a single Markdown document
+- git
+  - `git_purge_empty_branches`: purge all the branches (local, and their remote tracked) without commits that aren't in master.
 - programming
   - `prettify_xml_files`: prettifies the specified XML files
   - `ship_gem`: ships a gem, performing all the maintenance operation (version increase, tag, build, push, ...)